Parker Oliver Named Chair in Palliative Medicine and Supportive Care

 The Foundation created the chair to honor Ira J. Kodner, MD, professor emeritus of surgery and former chief of the Section of Colon and Rectal Surgery in the Department of Surgery.
 Kodner has authored several articles about the ethical challenges involved in delivering health care.
 He also taught medical and surgical ethics and was involved in establishing the palliative care program at Washington University.

 The endowed chair was made possible through a gift from Anne and John McDonnell.
-John McDonnell retired as chairman of the board of McDonnell Douglas Corp. after guiding its merger with Boeing Co.
-He since has worked to establish St. Louis as a leading center for bioscience research and innovative technologies.
-He is the founding chair of BioSTL and BioGenerator and serves on the board of the Cortex Innovation Community, the city’s innovation hub and technology district.
-He also is a longtime supporter of the Donald Danforth Plant Science Center and the St. Louis Science Center.
+John McDonnell retired as chairman of the board of McDonnell Douglas Corp. after guiding its merger with The Boeing Co.
+He since has worked to establish St. Louis as a leading center for translating and commercializing life sciences research.
+He is the founding chair of BioSTL and BioGenerator and has served on the board of the Cortex Innovation Community, a regional innovation hub and technology district.
+He also is a past chairman and longtime supporter of the Donald Danforth Plant Science Center and the St. Louis Science Center.

 Before joining the faculty at Washington University, Debra Parker Oliver was a professor at the University of Missouri in the Department of Family and Community Medicine.
 She serves on the board of directors of the American Academy of Hospice and Palliative Medicine and as a senior associate editor for the Journal of Pain and Symptom Management.